stijnv18/MCP-Server/README.md

 - Node.js 18+
 - TypeScript
-- Access to on-premise MSSQL database
+- Access to on-premise MSSQL database at kgaprd-sql.gkaneka.local
 - Docker and Docker Compose (for containerized deployment)

 ## Installation